darshita-kumar/SWE-Interview-Prep-Guide/Notes System Design/Databases_GauravSen.md

    HashMap bad for range queries, no indexes
 6. Neo4j
    <img width="1239" alt="Screenshot 2025-06-15 at 2 05 19 PM" src="https://github.com/user-attachments/assets/5762ead2-a800-43c8-9297-8717533f4090" />
+   Pointers from each data point to all connecting data points (like an edge)
+7. TimeScaleDB/Apache Druid: time series db, maintains order relative to timestamp Use LSM trees and SSTables, but more efficient Split table into many smaller chunk indexes, so entire index is stores in memory, so CPU cache is used efficiently Enables deletion of data easily as opposed to the tombstone method of deletion (because need to wait for SSTables to merge for deleting tombstone)